Railway Ministry approves new Agartala-Guwahati train, says MP Biplab Kumar Deb

 Guwahati: Former Tripura Chief Minister and Lok Sabha MP Biplab Kumar Deb on Saturday announced that the Union Railway Ministry has approved a new train to run between Agartala and Guwahati, Assam.

-MP Biplab stated that the decision follows his demand to the Union Railway Minister Ashwini Vaishnaw regarding the inconvenience faced by the passengers of both Agartala and Guwahati.
+MP Biplab said that the decision follows his demand to the Union Railway Minister Ashwini regarding the inconvenience faced by the passengers of both Agartala and Guwahati.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!